-The syntax in Ion is utilized to denote that the contents within should be parsed as an
+The syntax in Ion denotes that the contents within should be parsed as an

 NOTE: Brace expansions also create arrays.